angular/angular/packages/core/src/signals/README.md

 reads either `dataA` or `dataB` depending on the value of the `useA` signal.
 At any given point, it will have a dependency set of either `[useA, dataA]` or `[useA, dataB]`, and it can never depend on `dataA` and `dataB` at the same time.

 The potential dependencies of a reactive context are unbounded.
 Signals may be stored in variables or other data structures and swapped out with other signals from time to time.
-Thus, the signals implementation must deal with potential changes in the set of dependencies of a `Consumer` on each execution.
+Thus, the signals implementation must deal with potential changes in the set of dependencies of a consumer on each execution.

 A naive approach would be to simply remove all old dependency edges before re-executing the reactive operation, or to mark them all as stale beforehand and remove the ones that don't get read.
 This is conceptually simple, but computationally heavy, especially for reactive contexts that have a largely unchanging set of dependencies.

 ### Dependency Edge Versioning

-Instead, our implementation uses a lighter weight approach to dependency invalidation which relies on a monotonic version counter maintained by the `Consumer`, called the `trackingVersion`.
-Before the `Consumer`'s reactive operation is executed, its `trackingVersion` is incremented.
-When a signal is read, the `trackingVersion` of the `Consumer` is stored in the dependency `Edge`, where it is available to the `Producer`.
+Instead, our implementation uses a lighter weight approach to dependency invalidation which relies on a monotonic version counter maintained by the consumer, called the `trackingVersion`.
+Before the consumer's reactive operation is executed, its `trackingVersion` is incremented.
+When a signal is read, the `trackingVersion` of the consumer is stored in the dependency `ReactiveEdge`, where it is available to the producer.

-When a `Producer` has an updated value, it iterates through its outgoing edges to any interested `Consumer`s to notify them of the change.
-At this point, the `Producer` can check whether the dependency is current or stale by comparing the `Consumer`'s current `trackingVersion` to the one stored on the dependency `Edge`.
-A mismatch means that the `Consumer`'s dependencies have changed and no longer include that `Producer`, so that `Consumer` is not notified and the stale edge is instead removed.
+When a producer has an updated value, it iterates through its outgoing edges to any interested consumers to notify them of the change.
+At this point, the producer can check whether the dependency is current or stale by comparing the consumer's current `trackingVersion` to the one stored on the dependency `ReactiveEdge`.
+A mismatch means that the consumer's dependencies have changed and no longer include that producer, so that consumer is not notified and the stale edge is instead removed.

 ## Equality Semantics

-`Producer`s may lazily produce their value (such as a `computed` which only recalculates its value when pulled).
-However, a `Producer` may also choose to apply an equality check to the values that it produces, and determine that the newly computed value is "equal" semantically to the previous.
-In this case, `Consumer`s which depend on that value should not be re-executed.
+Producers may lazily produce their value (such as a `computed` which only recalculates its value when pulled).
+However, a producer may also choose to apply an equality check to the values that it produces, and determine that the newly computed value is "equal" semantically to the previous.
+In this case, consumers which depend on that value should not be re-executed.
 For example, the following effect:

 ```typescript
 const counter = signal(0);